Multiconfigurational short-range on-top pair-density functional theory: Conclusions

 \section{Conclusions}

 We have presented the derivation and implementation of a direct second-order optimization scheme for the new, fully variational MC-srPDFT model based on the charge and on-top pair densities.
 The theory and implementation is generally valid for any short-range functional of $ \rho_\mathrm{C}$ and $\pi$.
 In the calculations presented in this work, the approximate short-range exchange-correlation functional was based on a translation of an existing short-range local spin density approximation functional.
 This translation relies on the relationship between the local one-electron spin density and the local two-electron on-top pair density for a single determinant wave function.
 This relationship is exact for a single determinant only, and combining it with a multiconfigurational wave function necessitated density screening in practical calculations to avoid regions of space resulting in a complex spin-density.
-Future work aims to construct a short-range exchange-correlation functional explicitly dependent on the on-top pair density, removing the single-determinant limitation and further improving the quality of future functionals.